Activate your inner advocate!

 There couldn’t be a more important time for this program.
 The historic drought demonstrates just how limited and precious water is in California.
 With climate change we will face even more severe and prolonged droughts within the century.
 The River RATS program will cultivate a new generation of advocates for rivers and sustainable water solutions to ensure we have a reliable water supply along with healthy and vibrant waterways.

-By the end of the program, advocates will:
+By the end of this program, advocates can expect to…

 - Be leaders who inspire and motivate others to get involved and make a difference.